Howl-O-Scream: Busch Gardens Tampa Bay

 Howl-O-Scream returned in 2004.
 However, multiple storms from the 2004 Atlantic hurricane season delayed the start of the event.
-Hurricane Jeanne was the most damaging, causing a possible F1 tornado touchdown on the original building for the Corporate Nightmare haunted house, destroying it.
-The hurricane itself also caused moderate damage to the props in the Garden of the Cursed and Agony Express scare zones.
-Corporate Nightmare was moved to Tut's Tomb on the second night of the event, and the props in the two scare zones were rebuilt.
-There were five haunted houses, three being new, plus one haunted trail.
-There were four scare zones: three being new.
-There were two shows, one of which was new.
+Hurricane Jeanne was the most damaging, causing an F1 tornado touchdown on one of the haunted house buildings, destroying it.
+The hurricane itself also caused moderate damage to props in several scare zones.
+The haunt held in the destroyed building was moved elsewhere in the park, and the destroyed props were rebuilt.
+There were five haunted houses, one haunted trail, four scare zones, and two live shows.